Racism in Peru: Discrimination against Jews

-Between 1569 and 1820, Holy Office documents from the Peruvian Inquisition show that various tests were created for the purpose of identifying Jews and Muslims, and members of those groups who were brought before kangaroo courts and failed those tests were punished, tortured or killed for their beliefss.
+Between 1569 and 1820, Holy Office documents from the Peruvian Inquisition show that various tests were created for the purpose of identifying Jews and Muslims, and members of those groups who were brought before kangaroo courts and failed those tests were punished, tortured or killed for their beliefs.

 During World War II, Peruvians who were sympathetic to the National Socialist ideology which was imposed in Nazi Germany by Adolf Hitler and the Nazi Party provoked an anti-Semitic sentiment among Peruvians.
 Neo-Nazi groups in Peru have publicly expressed their desire to expel Peruvian Jews from the country.

-Discrimination against whites
+Discrimination against white people

 The ethnocacerism ideology, developed at the beginning of the 21st century by the revolutionary Antauro Humala, is described as advocating anti-white sentiment.

-Discrimination against Venezuelans
+Prejudice against Venezuelans

-In response to the Venezuelan migration crisis and the explosive rate of Venezuelan immigration to Peru which it has triggered since 2017, anti-Venezuelan feelings and vice versa have emerged, mainly as a result of the cultural clash with immigrants, who may have racist feelings, as well as aporophobic feelings, depending on each particular case.
+In response to the Venezuelan migration crisis and the rapid influx of Venezuelan immigrants to Peru since 2017, there has been a rise in anti-Venezuelan sentiments and vice versa.
+This can be attributed primarily to cultural differences and clashes with immigrants, some of whom may harbor racist and even aporophobic feelings, depending on each individual case.